Refined disk potentials for immersed Lagrangian surfaces: Outlook

-where the right hand side is the Chekanov-Eliashberg algebra of $\Lambda_b$ with coefficients in chains of the based loop space of the cap $M^{b}$.
+where the right hand side is the Chekanov--Eliashberg algebra of $\Lambda_b$ with coefficients in chains of the based loop space of the cap $M^{b}$.
 Similar results hold for singular Lagrangians, and we have used this idea in our definition of the refined potential.